completejavascript/vanilla-js-snippets/README.md

-# vanilla-js-snippets
+# Useful Vanilla JS Snippets

-A compilation of vanilla js snippets for web developers.
+This is a compilation of vanilla js snippets for web developers.